Reeesa/TaskApp/README.md

 * [Java SDK](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)
 * A copy of TaskApp project in GitHub repository

-If it's your first time using Android Studio, I suggest following this tutorial to set it up on your computer: [androidauthority](http://www.androidauthority.com/android-app-development-complete-beginners-658469/)
+If it's your first time using Android Studio, I suggest following this tutorial to set it up on your computer: [Android Authority](http://www.androidauthority.com/android-app-development-complete-beginners-658469/)

 Once Android Studio is good to go, import the project from your GitHub repository.